bekzemed/bekzemed/README.md

 I am a coping software engineer keen on the latest development tools.
 I have been primarily working on personal projects and as a freelance developer.
 MERN has been my choice of tech stack for full-stack development and Flutter is my go-to framework for mobile application development.
 I always seek to meet the latest technology standards and guidelines and find trying out new frameworks and software tools fun.

-🚀 I am constantly expanding my skill set and staying up to date with the latest trends in web development.
-I'm a strong believer in clean code, test-driven development, and continuous learning.

 ## 🌐 Socials

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?logo=Gmail&logoColor=white&link=mailto:bereketzemed@gmailcom)](mailto:bereketzemed@gmail.com) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/bek_zemed) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/bereket-zemed/)